hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Past***

-2010: Developed the concept for a carbon-negative agroforesty.
+2010: Concept development.

 2013: Purchased farmland.

-2016: Made early investments in technologies that would be needed in a climate changing world.
-In particular, water technologies and technologies that automate project work in equipment manufacturing and buildings.
+2016: Made early investments in relevant technologies.
+In particular, water technologies and technologies that could automate project work for equipment manufacturing and buildings.

-2019: Initial design of the carbon-negative co-generation system for agroforestry.
+2019: Initial design of a carbon-negative co-generation system for agroforestry.

-2021: Started work on the co-generation prototype (for energy, water, nutrients), buildings, trails, and computer models.
+2021: Started work on the co-generation prototype (for energy, water, nutrient capture), buildings, trails, and computer models.

 ***Present***

 Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the agroforestry buildings and vertical greenhouse with space heating, hot water, electricity, and water purification.
-Wood waste will be used as biofuel with nutrients, and especially the nitrogen that the system generates being captured for use onsite.
+Since on-sire wood waste is plentiful, it will be used as biofuel with nutrients, and especially the nitrogen that the system generates being captured for use.
 When also producing char for soil improvement, that co-generation system can become carbon negative.
-The technology to do this is not new, but it requires significant automation and cost reduction before it will be economically viable.
+The technology to do this is not new, but it, and the business processes organizing it, still requires significant automation and cost reduction before it will be economically viable.

 ***Future***

 **2023-2033**: Construction of supporting infrastructure for carbon-negative agroforestry through three stages:

 - A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and lights for plant germination).
+The drip irrigation system itself.
 - An equiped workshop with office space (2 people 8 hours per day).
 - A three season working cabin (2 people, 24 hours, spring, summer, and fall).